oddbird/eleventy-plugin-slide-deck/README.md

   or make other slide-data alterations.
 - `markdownIt` is an option object passed along to the `markdown-it` package
+- `markdownFunctions.inline` & `markdownFunctions.block` allow
+  replacing the markdown parser entirely, in case you want to add plugins or use a different library.
 - `domain` is a string optionally prepended to the page url on event slides, to show the URL of the slide deck